Candace Low's Photo Exhibit: "Divine Dust"

 • Google Calendar ICS

 The Flower Committee is planning a spring cleanup up of the gardens and plantings around Immanuel and we need your help.
 We will be cleaning up debris from the winter, weeding and cutting back bushes and spreading mulch.
 No experience necessary.
 Just bring whatever garden tools you have (gloves, shovels, rakes, etc.) and join us.
 We will have extra tools on hand.
 It is a fun activity and we always provide delicious refreshments as an extra incentive!!
-DATE: Saturday, April 12th, Rain Date, Saturday, April 26th, 9:00 AM to 12:00 noon.
 Please let Judi Gilligan know if you can join us –judith.gilligan@gmail.com

 View Event →